-This 18-member board meets monthly to discuss community issues with Sheriff Doug Gillespie and the Undersheriff.
+This 30-member committee meets monthly to discuss community issues with Sheriff Joseph Lombardo and the Undersheriff.
 Since its inception, the MMAC continues to be the eyes and ears of the community and continues to provide valuable feedback to the LVMPD.
 At the same time, board members are educated about policing making it a win-win situation for both.

 MMAC MISSION STATEMENT

 The mission of the MMAC is to serve as a resource for the Las Vegas Metropolitan Police Department in developing and understanding diversity awareness and cultural competence among its staff; and to assist the department in providing a respectful, safe, reliable, trustworthy and responsive service with integrity to a diverse population.